Closer to Free Bike Ride for Smilow Cancer Hospital at Yale New Haven:

 The Yale-New Haven Hospital Heart and Vascular Center is the largest provider of heart and vascular services in Connecticut and performs virtually all cardiac and vascular procedures currently available worldwide.
 The Cardiovascular Medicine Program delivers the full continuum of cardiac care.
 A multidisciplinary approach unites cardiovascular specialists in all aspects of cardiology care and is dedicated to restoring health to patients with all stages and types of heart disease, including many who believe they are without options.

-Smilow Cancer Hospital is a partnership between Yale-New Haven Hospital, Yale School of Medicine and Yale Cancer Center that consolidates all of the hospital’s cancer services, into a single world-class cancer hospital.
+Smilow Cancer Hospital (SCH) at Yale new Haven is a partnership between Yale-New Haven Hospital, Yale School of Medicine and Yale Cancer Center that consolidates all of the hospital’s cancer services, into a single world-class cancer hospital.
 The hospital brings together some of the nation’s best minds to develop new methods to prevent, diagnose and treat cancer.
 Multidisciplinary teams of professionals who specialize in Smilow’s 12 cancer programs meet to discuss each patient’s diagnosis and target therapy options to the genetic abnormality in a patient’s cancer, resulting in the development of a unique, comprehensive treatment plan for each patient.

 From motherhood through menopause, Yale-New Haven Hospital